 8. Fees and Invoicing

 8.1.
-The Company shall invoice the Customer the Fees set out in Exhibit A of the Proposal.
+The Company shall invoice the Customer the Fees set out in the Order Form of the Proposal.
 All invoices shall be issued in the currency stated in the Proposal.
 All Fees exclude any Value Added Tax or any other applicable taxes legally payable on the date of the invoice, which shall be paid by the Customer in addition, where applicable.

 8.2.
-All Fees shall be invoiced as set out in Exhibit A of the Proposal.
+All Fees shall be invoiced as set out in the Order Form of the Proposal.